What is Advance Care Planning?

 Making an Advance Care Plan

-You may not be familiar with some of the terminology that is used in the documents above.
+You may not be familiar with some of the terminology that is used in the My Advance Care Plan document.
 Click here for a list of definitions.
+For instructions on what to do with the form once it’s complete, take a look at this reference guide.